DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-cielo.md

 ### Installation on the Virtual Store Server

-The step-by-step of the EV Certificate installation must contact your server vendor support.
+The step-by-step of the EV Certificate installation must done in contact with your server vendor support.

 <aside class="warning">Cielo does not offer support for the installation of the Certificate.</aside>

 ### Client Access to Virtual Store

-Normally, the browser automatically updates the Certificate.
-If it does not and the client contacts, the following steps must be informed:
+Usually, the browser automatically updates the Certificate.
+If it does not and the client calls for help, the following steps must be informed:

 #### Step 1

-Save the three files below into a new folder, or into a folder that can be easily remembered, as it will be used later:
+Save the three files below into a new folder, or into a folder that can be easily located, as it will be used later:

 - [Root Certificate]({{ site.baseurl }}/attachment/Root.cer)
 - [Intermediate certificate]({{ site.baseurl }}/attachment/Intermediario.cer)